pragma-/pbot/doc/Factoids.md

 `:pick(x,y)` | Selects between `x` and `y`, inclusive, count of random elements. `x` may be `0` to occasionally pick no value.
 In this case the `$variable` and any leading whitespace will be stripped.
 `:pick_unique(x)` | Selects `x` count of random elements without any repeated selections.
 `:pick_unique(x,y)` | Selects between `x` and `y`, inclusive, count of random elements without any repeated selections. `x` may be `0` to occasionally pick no value.
 In this case the `$variable` and any leading whitespace will be stripped.
+`:weight(n)` | Sets the weight of this item to `n`.
+Items default to weight 1 if `:weight` is omitted.
+A higher weight makes an item more likely to be selected.
+A weight of `0` means the item will never be selected.

 Selection modifiers apply only to selector modifiers that return more than one selection.
 Using them otherwise has no effect.